Wireless applications? At Dimac Red you can rely on smart technologies and services

 An example of the level of details is in the webpage https://www.johansontechnology.com/microchip

-where Baluns, filters, antennas specifically designed for Atmel (now Microchip) chipsets are reported:
+where you can find baluns, filters, and antennas specifically designed for Atmel (now Microchip) chipsets:

-The Johanson Technology website also provides interesting technical notes on Antennas, Integrated Passive Components, RF Capacitors and Inductors, Packaging and Soldering information, and more.
+Additionally,the Johanson Technology website provides interesting technical notes on Antennas, Integrated Passive Components, RF Capacitors and Inductors, Packaging and Soldering information, and more.

-The level of details is reported below as an example (this is extracted from the datasheet of the P/N 2450AT18A100)
+As an example, you can see below the level of details (this comes from the datasheet of the P/N 2450AT18A100):

-This Antenna is specifically designed for applications where the antenna is located in a corner of the PCB.
+This Antenna specifically targets applications where the antenna is located in a corner of the PCB.

-Other antennas are designed in order to properly work when located in the border of the PCB, like 2450AT42E010B:
+On the other hand, other antennas aim to properly work when located on the border of the PCB, like 2450AT42E010B:

 This model is specifically designed to be directly above metal/ground and must be positioned on the PCB edge.
 The component can also be placed on an arc with some impact on the efficiency.
 If the designer is able to clear objects below and above the edge region of the PCB alternative solutions are available.
 There are 3 different versions of this antenna.
 Their selection depends on substrate/ PCB thickness and all 3 variants must be mounted along a PCB edge (3 sides surrounded by ground).

-Other models of antennas are tailored for PCBs with cuts on GND.
+Other models of antennas addresses PCBs with cuts on GND.
 In general, Johanson offers antennas for a wide range of frequency bandwidths, from 433MHz to 8GHz.
+The website page

 Besides, the antenna matching tuning service is also available; Johanson Technology can measure a few sample boards in an anechoic chamber and provide the customer with a detailed report with the values of the components required for the matching network.